Solutions in the (1/2,0)+(0,1/2) Representation of the Lorentz Group: Generalized Neutrino Equations.

-The question is: how can these frameworks be connected with the Ryder method of derivation of relativistic wave equations, and with the subsequent analysis of problems of the choice of normalization and that of the choice of phase factors in the papers~\cite{Dvo2,Ahlu,Dvo3}?
-However, the conclusion may be similar to that which was achieved before: the dynamical properties of the massless particles ({\it e.~g.}, neutrinos and photons) may differ from those defined by the well-known Weyl and Maxwell equations~\cite{Dvonew}.
+The question is: how can these frameworks be connected with the Ryder method of derivation of relativistic wave equations~\cite{Ryder}, and with the subsequent analysis of the problems of the choice of normalization and that of the choice of phase factors in the papers~\cite{Dvo2,Ahlu,Dvo3}?
+However, the conclusion may be similar to that which was achieved before: the dynamical properties of the massless particles ({\it e.~g.}, neutrinos and photons) may differ from those defined by the well-known Weyl and Maxwell equations~\cite{Dvo3,Dvonew}.

-\section{Negative Energies in the Dirac Equation}
+\section{Negative Energies in the Dirac Equation.}

-The recent problems of superluminal neutrinos, e.~g., Ref.~\cite{n1}, negative mass-squared neutrinos, various schemes of oscillations including sterile neutrinos, e.~g.~\cite{n3}, require much attention.
-The problem of the lepton mass splitting ($e, \mu, \tau$) has long history~\cite{ms}.
-This suggests that something missed in the foundations of relativistic quantum theories.
+The recent problems of superluminal neutrinos, negative mass-squared neutrinos, various schemes of oscillations including sterile neutrinos, e.~g.~\cite{n3}, etc require much attention.
+Next, the problem of the lepton mass splitting ($e, \mu, \tau$) has long history~\cite{ms}.
+This suggests that something is missed in the foundations of relativistic quantum theories.
 Modifications seem to be necessary in the Dirac sea concept, and in the even more sophisticated Stueckelberg concept of the backward propagation in time.
 The Dirac sea concept is intrinsically related to the Pauli principle.
 However, the Pauli principle is intrinsically connected with the Fermi statistics and the anticommutation relations of fermions.
-Recently, the concept of the {\it bi-orthonormality} has been proposed; the (anti) commutation relations and statistics are assumed to be different for {\it neutral} particles~\cite{Ahlu}.
+Recently, the concept of {\it bi-orthonormality} has been proposed; the (anti) commutation relations and statistics are assumed to be different for {\it neutral} particles~\cite{Ahlu} (cf.~\cite{Gelfand}).

 We observe some interisting things related to the negative-energy concept.
-The Dirac equation is:
+Usually, everybody uses the following definition of the field operator~\cite{Itzykson} in the pseudo-Euclidean metrics: